HoangLa95/qualitedevs2/PSs/ps1.md

 :::{important} `.gitignore`
 The management of ignored files is handled via a `.gitignore` file located at the root of your project.
 In this file, you can add the names of files and folders you want to ignore permanently.

+The presence of a `.gitignore` file is essential in a Git project.
+Even with a minimalist IDE, certain unnecessary configuration files may be generated and should be ignored.
+Therefore, it is crucial to create a `.gitignore` for each new project.

 An example of a [`.gitignore`](https://github.com/github/gitignore/blob/main/Unity.gitignore) for Unity projects, which tend to be more complex.
 :::